-Finally, we assessed the disclosures in the consolidated financial statements considering whether they satisfy the requirements of IFRSs.
+We assessed the disclosure in the consolidated financial statements considering whether it satisfies the requirements of IFRS.

 Responsibilities of Management and the Board of Directors for the Consolidated Financial Statements

 Management is responsible for the preparation and fair presentation of the consolidated financial statements in accordance with International Financial Reporting Standards, and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.